kylefarris/clamscan/README.md

 ### .scan_files(files, end_callback, file_callback)

 This allows you to scan many files that might be in different directories or maybe only certain files of a single directory.
-This is essentially a wrapper for `is_infected` that simplifies the process of scanning many files but not a whole directory.
+This is essentially a wrapper for `is_infected` that simplifies the process of scanning many files or directories.

 #### Parameters